wongislandd/todoListWebApp/README.md

 1. Download the repository
 2. Open the folder in a terminal and put in "npm i" to install the packages.
 3. Once this is done, run "npm start".

-Also, I want to publish this onto my Github pages.
-Note to self: find out how to do that.